Carrier Oils for Essential Oils

 Beeswax is a pure substance secreted by worker honeybees.
 It is great for use in cosmetics, salves, body care products, and lotions.

-Emulsifying Wax is usually vegetable-based, and its main function is to mix water with oils.
+Emulsifying Wax is usually vegetable-based and serves primarily to blend water with oils.
 It is great for use in lotions and cosmetic products.

 Salts and Lotion for Essential Oils

 Epsom Salt contains magnesium sulfate.
 It dissolves easily, making it perfect for soothing sore muscles, relaxing soaks, or foot baths.
-You can also use it to create body scrubs and bath salt mixtures with sea salt.
+You can also use it to make body scrubs and sea salt bath mixtures.

-Sea Salts are very mineralized to the skin.
+Sea Salts are very mineralized for the skin.
 Soaking in a sea salt tub helps remove toxins and dead skin cells.

 Unscented Body Lotion.
-If you don’t wish to create your own body lotion, I have used Alba Botanica Lotion Original Unscented and added 2% essential oils to it, and did not have a problem with it becoming watery or thin.
+If you don’t wish to create your own body lotion, I have used Alba Botanica Lotion Original Unscented and added 2% essential oils to it, and it did not become watery or thin.

 References: Jennifer Hochell;